 Consider the apostle Paul, as an example.
 When God washed “away his sins” in baptism (Acts 22.16), the Lord placed him into the church at large.
 He then began working with the church in Damascus (Acts 9.19f).
 However, when he “had come to Jerusalem” (about three years later, Gal.
 1.18), Paul “tried to join the disciples” meeting there (Acts 9.26).
 Because of his reputation as a persecutor of Christians, they did not believe him at first.
 Eventually, however, they welcomed him into their local fellowship.

-In short, while we may not join the universal church (since God automatically adds the saved to it), we must join a local church, work with it, and build it up, in order to be pleasing to the Lord.
+In short, while we do not join the universal church (since God automatically adds the saved to it), we must join a local church, work with it, and build it up, in order to be pleasing to the Lord.

 In light of these characteristics, do you think you can identify the Lord’s church today?
 There may be many imposters out there, each bearing similarities here and there to it; but the Lord’s church is the only one which has all the features which make her her.